Abdur-rahmaanJ/pytestimonials/README.md

 # pytestimonials
-Testimonials about Python, how Python is used at companies.
+Testimonials about Python, how Python is used at companies, quotes included

 # LinkedIn